OKPP10/OKPP10/README.md

 -@OKPP
--I’m currently learning python
+-learning python
+-   print("okpp")

-- 📫 How to reach me ........
+-How to reach me ........

 <!---
 OKPP10/OKPP10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.